 Ashleigh is a Steering Committee member of the Greater Newcastle Family Law Pathways Network - which is an interagency of family service providers in the Newcastle and Hunter region – and has previously chaired the Network.
 She has been an active member of the Network since 2007.
 Her involvement in this Network keeps Ashleigh up to date with the workings of other post-separation services - both private and government organisations – with whom separating parents come into contact.

-Ashleigh is the Vice-President of the Hunter Valley Family Law Practitioners’ Association, and chairs its Court Liaison sub-committee.
+Ashleigh is the President of the Hunter Valley Family Law Practitioners’ Association, and chairs its Court Liaison sub-committee.
 She is also an active committee member of the Newcastle Chapter of Women Lawyers NSW.

-Ashleigh is an Affiliate of the Australian Institute of Company Directors and in 2016 was recognised as a Finalist in the Hunter Business Chamber's Young Executive of the Year Award.
+Ashleigh is a Member of the Australian Institute of Company Directors and in 2016 was recognised as a Finalist in the Hunter Business Chamber's Young Executive of the Year Award.

-Ashleigh also appears in Apprehended Violence Order (AVO) proceedings and criminal law and traffic matters in the Local Court.
+Ashleigh is also experienced in Apprehended Violence Order (AVO) proceedings and criminal law and traffic matters in the Local Court.